rblades/dhworkbook_master/docs/module-3/Wrangling Data.md

 **This kind of work is extraordinarily important!** You already had a taste of it in the TEI exercise in the last module.
 (Now, if we had a **seriously** big project where we were transcribing lots of text, we'd invest in a dedicated XML editor like [Oxygen](http://www.oxygenxml.com/) - there are [plugins available and frameworks for doing historical transcription](https://github.com/odaata/HisTEI/wiki/Getting-Started) on this platform.
 There is a 30 day free trial license if you want to give it a try.
 But for now, Notepad++, Textwrangler, Komodo Edit, Sublime text, or any of a number of good text editors will do all that we need to do).

 Also, check out the [TEI](http://www.tei-c.org/index.xml).
 Take 15 minutes and read through [What is XML and Why Should Humanists Care?](http://dh.obdurodon.org/what-is-xml.xhtml) by David Birnbaum.
 Annotate!
-If you didn't do the TEI exercise in module 2, you could pause right now and give that a try - or at least, read it over and talk to some of your peers who DID do it.
+If you didn't do the TEI exercise in Module 2, you could pause right now and give that a try - or at least, read it over and talk to some of your peers who DID do it.

 In this module we're going to do some other kinds of wrangling.